projectara/greybus-spec/source/special.rst

     version.
 Protocol handling code adhering to the Protocol specified here supports major version |gb-major|, minor version |gb-minor|.

+.. c:function:: int ap_ready(void);

+    The AP sends a request to the module in order to confirm that the AP is now ready to receive requests over its firmware cport and the module can start firmware download process.
+Until this request is received by the module, it shall not send any requests on the firmware cport.

 .. c:function:: int firmware_size(u8 stage, u32 *size);

     The module requests from the AP the size of the firmware it must